What is a fair rent increase?

 • Use a 'Landlord’s notice proposing a new rent' form after the fixed term ends.

-Can tenants refuse a rent increase?
+Can contract-holders refuse a rent increase?

-Advice for tenants and landlords from Darlows
+Advice for contract-holders and landlords from Darlows